aptos-foundation/AIPs/aips/aip-41.md

     /// This RNG object can be used to produce one or more random numbers, random permutation, etc. struct RandomNumberGenerator has drop { /* ... */ };

-    /// Returns an RNG for the current TXN and calling Move module.
-Repeated calls to this function
+    /// Returns a uniquely-seeded RNG.
+Repeated calls to this function will return an RNG with a different
-    /// in the same TXN context will return the same RNG: i.e., its entropy reflects the effects of
-    /// previous calls.
+  	/// seed.
 This is to prevent developers from accidentally calling `rng` twice and
     /// generating the same randomness.
+    ///
+    /// Calls to this function can only be made from private entry functions in modules that have
-    public fun rng(): RandomNumberGenerator { /* ... */ }
+    /// no other functions.
+This is to prevent _test-and-abort_ attacks. public fun rng(): RandomNumberGenerator { /* ... */ }

     /// Generates a number uniformly at random.